 Welcome from the Chairman

 - Medical Science.
 Providing an environment for physician-scientists such that if you have an MD/PhD, Yale University will be open to you such that when you are done, you will be prepared to write an NIH grant and to transition to a faculty position.
-If you are not trained in science but are interested in a career as a physician scientist, Yale has a variety of options to provide you this postgraduate training, including a special PhD program for residents for you to explore.
+Please visit the Clinical Neuroscientist Training Program (CNSTP) page in Yale Neurology for details.
+If you are not trained in science but are interested in a career as a physician scientist, Yale has a variety of options to provide you this postgraduate training, including a special PhD program for residents for you to explore (see Investigative Medicine website).

 - Clinical Research.
 We are dedicated to training the next cadre of clinical scientists well schooled in computational biology and clinical trial design.
 Residents can apply to the Robert Wood Johnson Fellowship program or develop individual programs with the Yale School of Public Health.